NREL/torc/docs/how_tos/getting_started/installation.rst

 Installation
 ############

-1. If running on NREL's HPC, contact Daniel Thom to procure a database.
-We are currently beta-testing and so only a limited number are available.
-You will be able to reach the database from any login or compute node.
-You can also install a database on a compute node, but obviously, it will only survive one compute node allocation.
-That can be sufficient for testing purposes.
+1. If running on NREL's HPC, contact Daniel Thom to procure a database for a trial period.
+   Long-term options are available by requesting a virtual machine from the HPC Operations team.
+   We can help you setup and manage the database.
+Other options are also under consideration.

 2. If running on a local computer or cloud environment, install a database with ArangoDB.
 Refer to the links below.